 – Layer on the white icing for snow effects, making sure to add depth.

-– Use a variety of candy sizes to create visual interest, like using large gumdrops for trees and tiny candies for decoration.
+– Use differing candy sizes to create interesting and complex designs.
+For example, use large gumdrops for trees and use very small candies as added decoration.

 Suggestions:

-– If you want to go the extra mile, sprinkle edible glitter on top for that magical sparkle.
+– If you are feeling extra fancy, sprinkle a bit of edible glitter on top for an extra sparkle.

 Ingredients List: